solana-foundation/solana-improvement-documents/proposals/0129-alt-bn128-simplified-error-code.md

 Implementing the error logic inside validators will be much easier and less error prone.

-Dapp developers will have less fine-grain errors, but this is in line with all the other syscalls.
+Dapp developers will have less fine-grained errors, but this is in line with all the other syscalls.

 ## Security Considerations